velis74/DynamicForms/doc/documents/contribute.rst

 .. py:data:: crud_form: True | False

    If set, template pack is expected to render HTML that will allow user to edit the presented data.

+.. todo:: The above is left just to keep an example.
+Currently there is nothing in the code that would be used